Last updated on 24 January 2022

 - Faster recovery time

-How can you prepare for gall bladder removal surgery?
+Preparing for a gall bladder removal surgery

 It is important to inform your doctor if you’re currently taking any medication.
 This is because certain medication can interfere with the surgical procedure.
 You doctor will also need to know if you’re pregnant or could possibly be pregnant.

 Your doctor will advise you on preparations required before your surgery.
 This might include:

 - Not consuming any food and drinks for 4 hours or more before surgery

 - Using a special antibacterial soap in the shower before coming to the hospital for your surgery